plasticuproject/blog/content/posts/Safe-Pwn-Write-Up.md

 ![](/images/safe-pwn/pics/20.png#center)

 ropper has found a gadget we can use at the virtual address *0x401206*.
 This gadget not only pops **R13**, but also pops registers **R14** and **R15** before it executes the return instruction.
-These extra instruction will not be an issue, we can write *0x0* to those registers as they will not be used in our exploit.
+These extra instructions will not be an issue, we can write *0x0* to those registers as they will not be used in our exploit.

 ******